5 Steps to Get into College with a Bad GPA

 1. Accept Responsibility and Provide an Explanation for Your Low GPA

-What matters, then, is explaining how you have learned from your poor grades.
-If you can provide an honest, clear, and mature explanation for your low GPA and what you’ve done to improve it, admissions officers will appreciate it.
-A great place to do this is in the Common Application’s extra information area, or in a college application essay (do not make low grades the focus of the essay, though; see if you can naturally include them in your essay topic — more on this later).
+So, the important thing is to talk about how you've learned from your not-so-great grades.
+If you can give a genuine, straightforward, and grown-up explanation for your low GPA and how you've worked to make it better, the admissions folks will be grateful.
+A perfect spot to share this is in the Common App's additional info section, or even in a college application essay (just don't make the not-so-great grades the main point of the essay, though; try to weave them into your essay topic in a natural way — we'll chat more about this later).

 2. The Community College Pathway